By having a robust API, gives you the freedom to automate tasks, and therefore make managing your network infrastructure that much simpler.

 SOAP is and was always considered to be a standard.
 Thus, it is subject to many rules and incorporates much built-in (as well as extended) functionality.
 This can be good because a SOAP implementation will always have all functionality that doesn’t vary from vendor to vendor, but also means it requires more resources and is slower.

 REST was developed in parallel with HTTP itself.
 Therefore it’s usually considered to be more suitable for services that use HTTP and is highly reliant on the protocol.

-As an architectural style, and not a standard, REST requires only a set of six guidelines to be satisfied; the rest is up to the implementation.
-These guidelines are: client-server architecture, statelessness, cacheability, code on demand, layered system, and uniform interface.
+As an architectural style, REST requires only a set of six guidelines to be satisfied:

 REST is highly embedded in the “texture” of the internet through HTTP.
 It uses SSL for security.
 It can accept not only XML input, but also HTML, JSON, and YAML.
 Because REST doesn’t have strict rules to follow, sometimes implementation can be a hit-and-miss regarding security or functionality.

-As we said, the Men&Mice Suite does its magic through SOAP.
-Not because we have anything against REST — we love it, in fact, and offer a REST API to use — but because it was available when we started.
-(We’re old, did you know?)
+As we said, Micetro does its magic through SOAP.
+Not because we have anything against REST, we love it, and in fact offer a REST API to use.

 REST is flexible, fast, and simple.
 It’s data-driven, stateless, and can cache API calls.
 On the other hand, REST can only use the HTTP protocol and is less secure (relies on SSL).
 SOAP can use multiple protocols, with built-in security.
 It’s function-driven, stateless but can be used stateful, and doesn’t cache API calls.

-Depending on the use case, either can perform better.
-For public consumption, REST is generally considered to be better.
-Enterprise applications, however, or those requiring more functionality, will be better off with SOAP.
+Depending on the use case, both have an edge.
+For public consumption, REST is generally considered to be better however for enterprise applications, or those requiring more functionality, SOAP tends to be better.